 It is simple logic: if your smartphone is worth anything to you, you should be using good quality accessories with it, especially when it comes to power and battery charging accessories.
 Also note that using a damaged portable battery can result in problems for your phone.
 If you power bank begins to bulge, that is an indication that it has a swollen battery.
 Danger.
 Stop using that portable battery to avoid damage to your phone and your person.
 You don’t want a fire outbreak on your hands.

 Lastly, when buying a power bank for use with your devices, be sure to check the power ratings to confirm that it discharges voltage and power that is specified for your phone.
 This is important.

-If you see someone complain that a power bank damaged his phone, chances are that they charged said phone with an inferior quality power bank.
-Using a power bank in itself does not damage your phone battery in any way.
+If you see someone complain that a power bank damaged their phone, chances are that they charged said phone with an inferior quality or faulty power bank.
+Using a power bank in itself does not damage your cellphone battery in any way.

-What other things may damage your phone battery?
+What other things may damage your cell phone battery?

 As a bonus point, here are a few more things that can damage your phone battery.
 Using or charging your phone in extreme temperatures is bad for the battery.
 More adavanced phones will cut off the charging the process if the environment gets too hot or cold.